 As with any other nutrition or fitness technique, fasted cardio may be suitable for some, but not for others.
 Have you ever had a cup of coffee and then headed out the door for a run?
-That’s fasted cardio.
-Do you sometimes feel bogged down after breakfast, so you have transitioned to doing Yoga after only having had a morning bottle of water?
+That’s cardio in a fasted state.
+Do you sometimes feel bogged down after breakfast, so you have transitioned to doing yoga after only having had a morning bottle of water?
 Also fasted cardio.

 Some genuinely feel better when working out on an empty stomach, while others need a bit more fuel in their systems—in other words, it’s not for everyone.
 Potential candidates for fasted cardio are in generally good health, maintain proper nutrition, and get adequate rest.
 If you’re uncertain if fasted cardio is a good fit or if you identify with any of the following conditions, it is best to speak to your doctor:

 Of course, if you are pregnant or breastfeeding, under the age of 18, or have had eating disorder tendencies, fasted cardio should likely be avoided.

 Your body’s reaction to exercising while fasted will be influenced by age, activity level, genetics (to some degree), and body type so the benefits may differ between individuals.

 Keep in mind, not everyone feels up to putting in the work when void of a hearty breakfast.
 This could result in a lackluster workout where no advantages will be reaped, so experimentation with fasted cardio may be required to see if you, too, will experience documented benefits.